thisishugow/cold_postman/README.md

 - `email`:  Receiver's mail address.
 - `last_sent`: Timestamp of last contact.
 - `enabled`: (int) `[1, 0]`, `1`=*enabled*. `0`=*disabled*, which will be skiped while executing.
-- `unsubscribe`:
-  - `link`: The link for List-Unsubscibe.
-  - `subject`: The subject if is a mailto link.
-  - `message`: Default message of the mail.

 ### Send Mail
 Command to start the sending task: